zonak/grunt-ftp-deploy/README.md

 This way we can save as many username / password combinations as we want and look them up by the `authKey` value defined in the _grunt_ config file where the rest of the target parameters are defined.

-The task prompts for credentials that are not found in `.ftppass` and it prompts for all credentials if `.ftppass` does not exist.
+The task prompts for credentials that are not found in the credentials file and it prompts for all credentials if a credentials file does not exist.

-**IMPORTANT**: make sure that the `.ftppass` file uses double quotes (which is the proper _JSON_ syntax) instead of single quotes for the names of the keys and the string values.
+**IMPORTANT**: make sure that the credentials file uses double quotes (which is the proper _JSON_ syntax) instead of single quotes for the names of the keys and the string values.

 ## Dependencies